mo271/mo271.github.io/github_labels.md

 Alternatively, when sticking with the `--lightness-threshold` one needs to do the correct calculations taking sRGB to linear RGB as described above.

+I submitted a bug report to GitHub; hopefully it gets fixed soon!

 ------

 Animations made with <a href="https://github.com/google/swissgl">SwissGL</a> with the help of [Alexander Mordvintsev](https://znah.net).